hrithikdiwakar/my-new-site/Readme.md

-A personal portfolio site in making
+# A personal portfolio site in making

 It consists of :
-My details
+1.My details
-My Projects
+2My Projects
+3.My interests

-My interests
+My skills are:
+React
+JavaScript
+Python